Protest against the installation of a Verizon small-cell tower on the corner of 5th and Longfellow.

 Thank you to all the lovely neighbors that came yesterday.
 You are amazing!
 I would love to get to know all of my neighbors more.
 Looking forward to us keeping the conversation going, our efforts strong and hopes up.

 Professor Russell Witte educates residents on public safety, privacy and property value issues.

-On Thursday afternoon, a gust of wind sent the whole shade cover over the fence into the school year.
+On Thursday afternoon, a gust of wind sent the whole shade cover over the fence into the school yard.

 Then Rogelio Mares, a KGUN 9 news reporter, came to conduct some interviews.
 He interviewed three of us, wanting to get different takes on the current issue.
 One interview spoke to the health risks, one the "No Parking" signs going up in the middle of the night, and one about the lack of notice and conversation with Verizon.

 The story aired in the evening on June 3rd and also June 4th in the morning.